watrt/gslx680-acpi/README.md

 width and height are 4095.
 The driver is currently hardcoded to a touch point limit of 10 fingers, so specifying more than that will not work.

+If your touchscreen controller does not support finger tracking (this is crucial for proper mouse emulation) or axes seem to be mirrored or swapped, you can modify the firmware to enable corresponding features in the driver.

+For example, this enables software finger tracking and mirrors the horizontal axis:

+    ./fwtool -s -f track,xflip silead_ts.fw

+The -f option may also be specified directly when converting a firmware image.

 The resulting firmware should be named silead_ts.fw and installed into /lib/firmware so the driver can find it.